DecodedCo/tech-iot-node/README.md

 ```
 var five = require("johnny-five"),
-  board = new five.Board();
+var board = new five.Board();

 board.on("ready", function() {
-  // Creates a piezo object and defines the pin to be used for the signal
+  // Creates a piezo object defining the pin to be used for the signal
   var piezo = new five.Piezo(3);

-  // Injects the piezo into the repl
-  board.repl.inject({
-    piezo: piezo
-  });

   // Plays a song
   piezo.play({